 One team may be comfortable using the waterfall model to base their workload on.
 While another team may still be relying on spreadsheets and written task lists.

-This often complex scenario which software development project managers find themselves in, produces a host of challenges which need to be addressed;
+This often complex scenario which software development project managers find themselves, produces a host of challenges that need to be addressed;

 1. Volume of information

-In projects with no collaboration and unified approach this can lead to huge risks and delays, in delivering product releases on time and in budget.
+In projects with no collaboration and unified approach, this can lead to huge risks and delays, in delivering product releases on time and on budget.
 Especially when the project is being worked on by multiple teams.

 2. Inflexibility